jessmartin/jessmartdotin-gatsby/src/markdown-pages/the-end-of-paper.md

 ![My notebooks: 2006-2021](../images/all-notebooks.jpg)

-Over the last thirteen years, I've filled twenty-six Moleskines from cover to cover.
+Over the last fifteen years, I've filled twenty-nine Moleskines from cover to cover.
 Yet within a few minutes of laying hands on the reMarkable tablet, I knew I'd never buy another paper notebook.
 It's just _that good_.

 How was I convinced to abandon a decade-old allegiance to analog in under ten minutes?
 Well, let's just say the reMarkable tablet is aptly named.